textwire/textwire.nvim/README.md

 # Textwire Neovim Plugin
-Neovis plugin for Textwire syntax highlighting support.
+Neovim plugin for Textwire syntax highlighting support.

 > [!NOTE]
 Hopefully support for this parser will be upstreamed by editors soon.
 At the moment, it must be integrated manually.